New Update: Rising Oil Costs are Affecting Retirement Plans. Will you be impacted?

 Soft or Hard Landing?

 The current inflationary situation has raised many questions among our The Southern Company clients in regard to what the solution is.
 The Federal Open Market Committee (FOMC) of the Federal Reserve has laid out a plan to fight inflation by raising interest rates and tightening the money supply.
-After dropping the benchmark federal funds rate to near zero in order to stimulate the economy at the onset of the pandemic, the FOMC raised the rate by 0.25% at its March 2022 meeting and projected the equivalent of six more quarter-percent increases by the end of the year and three or four more in 2024.
+After dropping the benchmark federal funds rate to near zero in order to stimulate the economy at the onset of the post-pandemic era, the FOMC raised the rate by 0.25% at its March 2026 meeting and projected the equivalent of six more quarter-percent increases by the end of the year and three or four more in 2026.

 12